xupeiwust/deepforge/docs/deployment/native.rst

     deepforge start

-However, the first time DeepForge is started, it will make sure that the deep learning framework is installed (if it isn't found on the host system).
-This may require you to start DeepForge a couple times; the first time it starts it will install Torch7 and require a terminal restart to update a couple environment variables (like `PATH`).
-The second time it starts it will install additional torch packages but will not require a terminal restart.
-Finally, DeepForge will start with all the required dependencies.

 Database
 ~~~~~~~~
 Download and install MongoDB from the `website <https://www.mongodb.org/>`_.
 If you are planning on running MongoDB locally on the same machine as DeepForge, simply start `mongod` and continue to setting up DeepForge.